kamenPB/Green-Credentials/Portfolio A/portfolio-Requirements.md

 **Alternative flow**

+1. The data from the power usage is dirctly delivered to our system in 30 minute intervals
+1. A member of cabot circus staff collects water/electricity/gas data from their respective usage meters/generators.
 1. A member of cabot circus is currently rewriting data on the spreadsheet and another member attempts to edit the same data
 1. Lock the file so only one person can access it at a time
 1. Unlock once there is nobody on the file